Confirmed COVID-19 Cases on Campus

 We are committed to transparency and alerting the community as cases are identified and verified.

 As SMU is informed of positive COVID-19 cases, the University uses a contact tracing protocol to identify and notify people on campus known to have come into close contact with the person infected.
 This process takes place before SMU publishes a case to this site.
-Close contact is described by the Centers for Disease Control as being within 6 feet for more than 15 minutes (without direct respiratory droplet exposure).
+Close contact is described by the Centers for Disease Control as being within 6 feet for more than 15 minutes (without direct respiratory droplet exposure) over a 24-hour period.

 *Note: Some students are isolating at their permanent address while others are in University isolation units.